coin-or/coin-or.github.io/pages/user/user_introduction.md

 ./coinbrew
 ```

-(Note: The `chmod` command is only needed if the execute permission is not
+{% include note.html content="The `chmod` command is only needed if the execute permission is not
-automatically set by git on cloning).
-Once you run the script,
+automatically set by git on cloning." %}
-you will be prompted interactively to select a project to fetch and build.
-The
+Once you run the script, you will be prompted interactively to select a
-rest should happen automagically.
+project to fetch and build.
+The rest should happen automagically.

 Alternatively, the following command-line
 incantation will execute the procedure non-interactively (this is recommended